 How is “Golden State Foods” disrupting the Supply Chain and Logistics Industry?

-Golden State Foods(GSF) is a diversified supplier well-known for manufacturing and distribution of food products.
+Golden State Foods(GSF) is a diversified supplier, well-known for manufacturing and distributing food products.
 Serving more than 125,000 restaurants, GSF is aimed at producing and delivering high-quality products.

-GSF is working with IBM to optimize the business processes using Blockchain and IoT.
+GSF is working with IBM to optimize business processes using Blockchain and IoT.
 Sensors data collected on the blockchain ensure the issues are addressed and reported automatically before they create serious problems.
-With the help of blockchain, GSF can create secure, immutable, and visible ledger, that can be accessed by different stakeholders to improve accountability and transparency.

 How is NetObjex reshaping the automotive industry?

 NetObjex has demonstrated the smart parking solution using blockchain and IoT.
-The integration eases the process of finding a vacant space in the parking lot and automates the payments using crypto wallets.
-The company has collaborated with a parking sensor company “PNI” for real-time vehicle detection and finding the availability of the parking area.
-The IoT sensors calculate the parking charges for the parking duration, and the billing happens directly through the crypto wallet.
+The integration eases the process of finding a vacant space in the parking lot and automates the payments using crypto-wallets.

 How is Telstra trying to improve the security of smart homes?

-Telstra, Australian telecommunication, and media company provides the smart home solutions.
-The company has implemented blockchain and biometric security to ensure no one can manipulate the data from the smart devices.
-The sensitive user data such as biometrics, voice recognition, and facial recognition are stored on the blockchain for improved security.
+Telstra, an Australian telecommunication and media company, provides smart home solutions.
+The company has implemented blockchain and biometric security to ensure no one can manipulate the data captured from smart devices.

 Once the data is saved on the blockchain, it cannot be modified, and the access is only provided to the right person.